 What is an IT cybersecurity risk assessment?

-An IT cybersecurity risk assessment aims to identify and evaluate potential threats to your IT infrastructure.
+An IT cybersecurity risk assessment aims to identify and evaluate potential cyber risks and their risk level to your IT infrastructure.
 It also helps mitigate damage and proactively address issues before they can cause financial losses or disrupt your operations.

 What are the five principles of risk assessment?